-2015 was the year the conservatives were supposed to win The Great Canadian Culture war.
+This was the year the conservatives were supposed to win over the hearts and souls of Canada.
 But shit doesn't always go as planned.

 Early 2015 is basically a lifetime ago for those of us in the Age of Clickbait.
 But back then, Canada was conservative as fuck.
 Alberta was still wrestling with the radical idea of letting gay and straight kids be friends with each other on school property.
 It was still possible to believe that the country's oil-powered economy wasn't in as hard shape as it seemed.
 The federal government was belligerently opposed to treating Indigenous women like human beings and kept warning us about reefer madness.
 They were even seriously entertaining the thought of erecting a giant statue of something called Mother Canada on the eastern shores of Cape Breton (because that's where Canada ends, I guess).

 We were nearing the end game of a decade-long struggle over the soul of Canada.
 2015 was going to Year Zero, the moment when the country's clock rolled over and The Big Shift would be a real thing and the new conservative century would finally take hold.
 All in all, a bang-up year to be an Old-Stock Canadian.

 In retrospect, there were a lot of signs that this entire enterprise was in the process of coming off the rails.
 The day before Valentine's Day, the Sun News Network—aka "Fox News North" among pearl-clutching Upper Canadians—abruptly vanished from the airwaves after a four-year struggle to be taken seriously.
 (A moment of silence for all our legitimate media comrades impacted by the closure.)